 Different situations might call for different types of insurance.
 For example, members of the military may find coverage at companies that cater specifically to those in the armed forces, whereas military spouses might opt for a supplemental policy.

 When you’re ready to start shopping for a life insurance policy, make sure you and your partner are on the same page about the type of policy and amount of coverage that makes sense.
 Sometimes, one partner is more concerned than the other about how premiums will fit into your family budget.
-Fortunately, life insurance can often be more affordable than people expect.

-Premium rates vary depending on your age, health and lifestyle.
+Premium rates vary depending on your age, financial situation, health and lifestyle.
 A life insurance underwriter’s job is to assess details in your application and determine your risk.
 Smoking or working in a high-risk job (e.g., firefighter) can increase your risk and therefore premiums.
 If you’re young and in excellent health, those factors can help put you in a more preferred category.

 You may notice many insurance providers require a medical exam as part of the underwriting process.
 Usually, that means sending a medical professional to your house or office.
-If the thought of having someone in your home during a pandemic makes you antsy or arranging childcare would be tricky (or you just hate needles), there might be an alternate solution.
+If the thought of having someone in your home during a pandemic makes you antsy or arranging childcare would be tricky (or you just hate needles), there might be an alternative solution.
+No-exam life insurance policies may let eligible applicants skip the exam and answer health questions instead.

 Nothing changes your body like pregnancy.
 Considering that your health (including weight) plays a role in how much you’ll pay for life insurance, you might wonder if you should even apply at all while you’re expecting.